White Tiger (Hector Ayala)

 White Tiger (Hector Ayala) is a fictional character appearing in American comic books published by Marvel Comics.
-He was created by Bill Mantlo and George Pérez.
+The character is the first to use the name White Tiger and was created by Bill Mantlo and George Pérez.
 A Puerto Rican, White Tiger was the first Latin American main character in the history of American comics and Marvel's first Hispanic superhero.
 The first member of his family to hold the mantle, Hector is the uncle of Angela del Toro and the brother of Ava Ayala.

+Hector Ayala appears in the Marvel Cinematic Universe television series Daredevil: Born Again (2025), played by Kamar de los Reyes.